chromium/chromium/docs/testing/testing_in_chromium.md

 *   **[gtest]** is Google's C++ test framework, which helps you write better C++ tests in Chromium. gtest is test framework for unit tests in Chromium and browser tests are built on top of it.
-*   **[Junit]** is a unit testing framework for the Java programming language, and it is used to write unit tests on Android for Java code in Chromium.
 *   **Browser Tests** is built on top of gtest, and it is used to write integration tests and e2e tests in Chromium.
     <!-- TODO(leilei) Add link to browser tests --->